Alkane: Laboratory preparation

+Rarely is there any interest in the synthesis of alkanes, since they are usually commercially available and less valued than virtually any precursor.
+The best-known method is hydrogenation of alkenes.
+Many C−X bonds can be converted to C−H bonds using lithium aluminium hydride, Clemmenson reduction, and other specialized routes.
+Hydrolysis of alkyl Grignard reagents and alkyl organolithium reagents gives alkanes.

 Applications

-The applications of alkanes depend on the number of carbon atoms.
-The first four alkanes are used mainly for heating and cooking purposes, and in some countries for electricity generation.
-Methane and ethane are the main components of natural gas; they are normally stored as gases under pressure.
-It is, however, easier to transport them as liquids: This requires both compression and cooling of the gas.

-Propane and butane are gases at atmospheric pressure that can be liquefied at fairly low pressures and are commonly known as liquified petroleum gas (LPG).
-Propane is used in propane gas burners and as a fuel for road vehicles, butane in space heaters and disposable cigarette lighters.
-Both are used as propellants in aerosol sprays.
+Fuels

+The dominant use of alkanes is as fuels.
+Propane and butane, easily liquified gases, are commonly known as liquified petroleum gas (LPG).
 From pentane to octane the alkanes are highly volatile liquids.
 They are used as fuels in internal combustion engines, as they vaporize easily on entry into the combustion chamber without forming droplets, which would impair the uniformity of the combustion.
 Branched-chain alkanes are preferred as they are much less prone to premature ignition, which causes knocking, than their straight-chain homologues.
 This propensity to premature ignition is measured by the octane rating of the fuel, where 2,2,4-trimethylpentane (isooctane) has an arbitrary value of 100, and heptane has a value of zero.
 Apart from their use as fuels, the middle alkanes are also good solvents for nonpolar substances.
 Alkanes from nonane to, for instance, hexadecane (an alkane with sixteen carbon atoms) are liquids of higher viscosity, less and less suitable for use in gasoline.
 They form instead the major part of diesel and aviation fuel.
 Diesel fuels are characterized by their cetane number, cetane being an old name for hexadecane.
 However, the higher melting points of these alkanes can cause problems at low temperatures and in polar regions, where the fuel becomes too thick to flow correctly.

+Precursors to chemicals

+By the process of cracking, alkanes can be converted to alkenes.
+Simple alkenes are precursors to polymers, such as polyethylene and polypropylene.
+When the cracking is taken to extremes, alkanes can be converted to carbon black, which is a significant tire component.

+Chlorination of methane gives chloromethanes, which are used as solvents and building blocks for complex compounds.
+Similarly treatment of methane with sulfur gives carbon disulfide.
+Still other chemicals are prepared by reaction with sulfur trioxide and nitric oxide.

+Other

+Some light hydrocarbons are used as aerosol sprays.

 Alkanes from hexadecane upwards form the most important components of fuel oil and lubricating oil.
 In the latter function, they work at the same time as anti-corrosive agents, as their hydrophobic nature means that water cannot reach the metal surface.
 Many solid alkanes find use as paraffin wax, for example, in candles.
 This should not be confused however with true wax, which consists primarily of esters.

 Alkanes with a chain length of approximately 35 or more carbon atoms are found in bitumen, used, for example, in road surfacing.
 However, the higher alkanes have little value and are usually split into lower alkanes by cracking.

-Some synthetic polymers such as polyethylene and polypropylene are alkanes with chains containing hundreds or thousands of carbon atoms.
-These materials are used in innumerable applications, and billions of kilograms of these materials are made and used each year.